MicroWebStacks/content-structure/README.md

 # content-structure
 Content Structure collect all your markdown files meta data and parses the Abstract Syntax Tree of each file

+! note this project is just starting and is not yet generating all planned artefacts !

 # usage
 ```javascript
 import {collect} from 'content-structure'